-Stiff interfacing, such as peltex, provides the bin's stability.
-Look for this double-side, fusible, heavyweight interfacing at your fabrics store.
-For the exterior fabric, anything goes: neutral linen, colorful cotton, and even crinkled velvet.
+To make the bins more functional, we used stiff interfacing (such as peltex) to give the fabric cube storage bin some extra stability.
+Look for this double-side, fusible, heavyweight interfacing at your fabric store.
+And for the exterior fabric, anything goes: neutral linen, colorful cotton, and even crinkled velvet.

-For double-side fusible heavyweight interfacing, cut one 4-3/4-inch square and four 3-1/4×4-3/4-inch rectangles.
+Next, add double-sided fusible heavyweight interfacing ($11 per yard, Joann) to the bin to add stability.
+Cut one 4-¾-inch square and four 3-¼ × 4-¾-inch rectangles.
 Be as precise as possible for a level and even bin.

 Slip an interfacing rectangle into each opening of the plus shape.
 Adjust interfacing rectangles so there is about 1⁄8 inch of space around interfacing sides to allow for topstitching.
 There should also be about ⅝ inch of fabric without any interfacing at the top of each opening; this will allow you to sew the bias tape on in Step 8 without sewing through the bulky interfacing.
 Press plus shape on both sides to fuse the interfacing pieces in place.